iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 # A Personal Note

-Whilst this is a blog post, I'd like to use this last part to express my personal thoughts on this topic.
-SBI is a powerful method, enabling Bayesian Inference where it would not be possible<d-footnote>It might be more fitting to say that Bayesian Inference is not practically feasible in many secanrios as, in theory, it might still be possible by sampling.
+Whilst this is a blog post, we'd like to use this last part to express our personal thoughts on this topic.
+SBI is a powerful method, enabling Bayesian Inference where it would not be possible<d-footnote>It might be more fitting to say that Bayesian Inference is not practically feasible in many scenarios as, in theory, it might still be possible by sampling.
 However, this is essentially not possible where single evaluations of the forward model are expensive or further evaluations are simply not available, as shown in the example.</d-footnote>